The Sorrentine Peninsula

 Oh God oh God oh God.
 I suddenly find myself becoming very religious.
 I try to focus out the windows on the left side, where twisted cedars and tall pointy cypress line this high, narrow road and hundreds of unfamiliar orange blooms smolder in wild clumps up the slope.

 Thirty minutes of this death-ride on the high road of the Amalfi Coast and we descend safely onto the front porch of Positano, an ancient mountainside village with a small pebbly beachfront and narrow streets so steep they turn into stairs.
 The colorful homes tumble down the side of the mountain one atop the other, almost into the sea.
-I walk along the steep narrow, twisting lanes under a lush canopy of wisteria and lemon trees, with Greta, a timid woman I met on the bus and who had my arm in a vice-like grip for the last ten miles.
+I walk along the steep narrow, twisting lanes under a lush canopy of wisteria and lemon trees.
+I am with Greta, a timid woman I met on the bus and who had my arm in a vice-like grip for the last ten miles.

-Greta and I don’t speak each others’ language, but decided via hand signals that we should stick together.
+Greta and I don’t speak each others’ language, but have decided via hand signals that we should stick together.
 We visit the lovely Byzantine Black Madonna in the Church of Santa Maria Assunta.
 It is an object of devotion among the residents and a tourist magnet, but remarkable and well-worth viewing.

 We then walk back down to amble through the high-walled neighborhoods below.
 Rounding a narrow corner, a young man approaches us and immediately unzips his trousers to display what he hopes might be of interest to two strolling women.
 Greta and I look at each other, shake our heads, roll our eyes and keep walking.